 Stratford - Stanhope is a very small town located in the state of Iowa.
 With a population of 1,796 people and just one neighborhood, Stratford - Stanhope is the 282nd largest community in Iowa.
-Stratford - Stanhope has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Stratford - Stanhope was built prior to World War II, making it one of the older and more historic towns in the country.

 Stratford - Stanhope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stratford - Stanhope is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Stratford - Stanhope who work in management occupations (18.00%), office and administrative support (11.55%), and food service (6.44%).